 - Free shipping is such an appealing offer for the majority of consumers in the survey that it makes sense to offer it as much as possible.
 Just remember to wrap shipping costs into the cost of goods to offset any potential losses.

 - Experiment and test out free and paid shipping offers to see which service your customers prefer.
 The U.S. Postal Service offers the least expensive one and two-day shipping options compared to other major carriers, and you can print postage online and schedule pickup from your store or office location.

 - Make online returns simple for your customers.
 Test free shipping on returned items, no-hassle returns, or other offers and wording to see which performs best for your business.

 - Since shipping is an important part of ecommerce, don’t forget to include box stuffers, or marketing materials, in your outbound cartons.
 It’s a truism in direct marketing that customers are more likely to purchase again soon after a first sale if they’re satisfied with their items.
 Enclose a ‘thank you offer’ or discount coupon, a new catalog, or another incentive in your outbound packages to encourage the next sale.

-Shipping continues to evolve as an area of competitive difference for ecommerce businesses.
-Small business owners can capitalize on these changes in shipping trends to compete with the biggest businesses on a more even footing.
+Shipping rates and delivery options are constantly evolving competitive factors for ecommerce businesses.
+Small business owners can capitalize on shipping trends and use a variety of free shipping offers to compete with the biggest businesses on a more even footing.